actuallymentor/react-frontend-boilerplate/README.md

 npm install -g webpack
 ```

-You can then fun webpack either once:
+You can then run webpack either once:

 ```shell
 webpack --progress -d # for development mode, no minification etc